The Grace (group): 2009–2023: Dear..., sub-unit, Indefinite hiatus and members departure from SM

-In 2011, Dana and Sunday formed The Grace - Dana & Sunday, the first sub-unit of the group.
-Since then, the group has been on an indefinite hiatus, with its members focusing exclusively on their solo activities.
-There are no plans for further promotions with SM.
+In July 2011, Dana and Sunday resumed their activities with formed the sub-unit The Grace - Dana & Sunday and then only active in that year.

 On May 15, 2016, SM Entertainment announced Stephanie would be departing from the group after a prolonged hiatus, due to the expiration of her contract.
 She subsequently chose to sign as a soloist with Mafia Records.
-On June 23, 2020, Dana also announced that, after 19 years with SM Entertainment, she would leave On January 19, 2021, Sunday left SM Entertainment upon the expiration of her contract after 16 years.
-The group has been on an indefinite hiatus since 2010.
-However, all of the members except Lina left SM entertainment and no indication of the members promoting as a group again has led to the unofficial disbandment of the group.
+On June 23, 2020, Dana departure from SM following her contract expired after 19 years.
+On January 19, 2021, Sunday left SM Entertainment upon the expiration of her contract after 16 years.In 2023, Lina became the last member left SM Entertainment after her contract expired and without announcement.

 Sub-units

 Dana & Sunday

 On July 4, 2011, SM announced the return of The Grace after a four year hiatus with the unit were composed of Dana and Sunday.
 Their debut single, "One More Chance (나 좀 봐줘)" music video was released on July 8, following their debut stage on KBS Music Bank in the same day.
 Their debut single officially released on July 11.

 On September 23, Dana & Sunday featured on part four of the soundtrack for the drama Hooray for Love (애정만만세) with the track "Now You" (지금 그대).
 Dana and Sunday's "With Coffee Project Part 1" was released on December 20 together with the music video of the song.

 The duo also participated in the eighth SM Town winter compilation album, 2011 Winter SMTown – The Warmest Gift.
 The two performed the song "Amazing", which was released as a physical album only on December 13, 2011.

 Though performing as solo artists, Dana and Sunday performed at SM Town Live 2019 concert in Tokyo on August 3–5, 2019.